Susan Metzger: A Biography of Your Tour Guide

 Susan's love for the history of Salem encompasses more than just the hysteria itself, she will share with you her expansive knowledge of Salem's maritime industry, stories about Salem's most famous son Nathaniel Hawthorne, show you the city's beautiful architecture, as well as Salem’s darker side, which still casts deep shadows across the city's three hundred plus years of history.

-Susan is happily married to Richard Metzger, who is an Assistant Professor and Program Director of the Hospitality Department at a local Boston College.
+Susan is happily married to Richard Metzger, who has more than 35-years experience in the travel and tourism industry.
 Rich provides his knowledge of the city nightly as well as helps Susan and their guests navigate Salem’s historical streets.
-They are most proud of their son, Michael, who holds a B.A. in history with an early America focus and a M.A. in education administration, and regularly supports Susan and Richard in conducting research and guiding tours.
+They are most proud of their son, Michael, who holds a B.A. in history with an early America focus, a M.A. in education administration, and is working towards a Ph.D. in educational leadership.
+Michael regularly supports Susan and Richard in conducting research and guiding tours.